aarushi-vermaa/command_line_TicTacToe/README.md

   [7, 8, 9]]
 ```

-For example, if a user wants to play their turn in top right corner, they enter the number 3 into the command prompt and their corresponding mark will be placed there.
+For example, if a user wants to play their turn in the top right corner, they enter the number 3 into the command prompt and their corresponding mark will be placed there.
+If the position on the grid is already occupied, an `INVALID MOVE` error will appear and the player will be asked to select again.
+Throughout the game, if the player types an input that is not acceptable, an `INVALID INPUT` error will appear and the player will be shown again what the acceptable inputs are, and they will be asked to try again.

 ### Players Selection